 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 It also includes legal, conduct, reputational, cyber security and outsourcing risks.
 The firm manages operational risks via its operational risk framework.
-KRIs associated with operational risk are tracked monthly and presented to the EOC where breaches of amber threshold are discussed together with any required remedial action.
-Any breaches of red thresholds are escalated for discussion at the Board meeting.
+KRIs associated with operational risk are tracked monthly and presented to the EOC.